This is Not a Sequel: Chapter 1

 The kettle screamed.

-She had wanted to be promoted, too.
+Promoted, too.
 Not because she loved the work, but because she loved the idea that the work meant something.
 That she could climb out of the mess by being useful enough.

 Instead she’d become the person everyone tagged at 11:47 p.m. because Lady always answered.
 Lady always fixed it.
 Lady always came back with a clean version, a better subject line, a calmer explanation.